goauthentik/authentik/website/docs/sources/plex/index.md

 - Decide if *anyone* with a plex account can authenticate or only friends you share with

 Save, and you now have Plex as a source.

-:::note
-To have the source appear on the default login page you must modify your Identification stage.
-If you haven't customized the stages it is called _default-authentication-identification_